-9.3.
-State Aid
+9.3 State Aid

-At the end of 2005 Croatia has enacted the State Aid Act, which was subsequently amended in 2011.
-This statute strives to harmonize the state aid area with the rules and procedures accepted within the EU.
+As of the date of Croatia's accession to EU, the European Commission monitors and controls state aid in Croatia.
+The new State Aid Act has been enacted in April 2014 with the aim to further harmonize the state aid area with the rules and procedures accepted within the EU.
 Subsidies in the field of agriculture and fisheries are expressly excluded from its scope and are regulated by the special laws.
-The Agency is competent to authorize the state aid schemes and to monitor their execution.
-It is also authorized to order the return of state aid given in contravention of applicable rules.
+The competencies of the Agency in respect of state aids which have not been transferred to the European Commission are vested in the Ministry of Finance.

-10. INTELLECTUAL PROPERTY
+10 INTELLECTUAL PROPERTY

-10.1.
-Overview
+10.1 Overview